History of Arabs in Afghanistan: Second wave

-After the Bolshevik Revolution, many Sunni Arabs residing in Bukhara and other areas of Central Asia ruled by Russians migrated to Afghanistan where they were better able to practice their religion without fear of religious persecution or discrimination.
-One estimate indicated that approximately 30,000 Arabs lived in Bukhara during the mid-nineteenth century.
-The Arabs who entered into Afghanistan during this time still retained some Arabic in contrast to the Afghan Arabs who came during the first wave.
+Following the Bolshevik Revolution during World War I, significant numbers of Sunni Arabs residing in Bukhara, as well as from Southern Iran and Iranian Khorasan, and other regions of Central Asia under Russian rule, migrated to Afghanistan, where conditions allowed for greater religious freedom and reduced fear of persecution or discrimination.[1]
+Concurrently, many Sunni Arabs from Southern Iran and Iranian Khorasan were compelled to emigrate due to widespread economic marginalization and systemic discrimination, which became particularly pronounced under the reign of Reza Shah Pahlavi.
+Estimates suggest that approximately 30,000 Arabs resided in Bukhara during the mid-nineteenth century.[2]
+The Arab communities that entered Afghanistan during this period largely retained their distinct dialect of Central Asian Arabic, distinguishing them from earlier waves of Afghan Arabs.

 Some Arabs from the second wave intermarried with the local population as they adopted the languages of northern Afghanistan, namely Uzbek, Turkmen, and Persian language.
 Many settled in Kunduz, Takhar and Sar-e Pol provinces.
-Currently, while they still view themselves as Arab, all the Arabs from the second wave have, like those from the original wave, lost their language of Arabic, adopting Persian instead.
+While they still view themselves as Arabs, some of the Arabs from the second wave that have integrated into the more denser cities of the country have lost their language of Arabic like those from the original wave, but many Arab villages in the isolated northern parts of the country have still kept their language culture and traditions while adopting Persian as-well.

-Although some tribal names, including Qureshi and Shaiboni are still remembered, most of the Arabs view genealogies as unimportant.
+Although some tribal names, including Qureshi and Shaiboni are still remembered, some of the Arabs view genealogies as unimportant.
 Many of these Afghan Arabs work in the agricultural industry, often growing cotton and wheat while others raise karakul sheep.
-According to an academic, the Central Asian Arabs have not had any contact with Middle Eastern Arabs since the time of Tamerlane (circa 1400).
+According to an academic, the Central Asian Arabs have not had any contact with Arabs from the Arab World since the time of Tamerlane (circa 1400).

-The main body of the Afghan Arabs are found in Shibarghan provinces.
-Afghan Arabs, however, are presently all Dari-speaking and have been in their collective memories.
-However, they claim an Arab identity.
-There are other such Persian-speaking "Arabs" to the east, between Shebergan, Mazar-i Sharif, Kholm and Kunduz living in pockets.
-Their self-identification as Arabs is largely based on their tribal identity and may in fact point to the 7th and 8th centuries migration to this and other Central Asian locales of many Arab tribes from Arabia in the wake of the Islamic conquests of the region.
+The main body of the Afghan Arabs are found in the northern provinces of the country such as Shibarghan and Balkh.
+In contemporary times, the majority of Afghan Arabs have adopted Dari as their primary language; however, a number of relatively isolated settlements often referred to as Qaryeh-ye ʿArabhā (“villages of Arabs”) continue to preserve Arabic as a spoken language.
+Within these communities, traditional dress, cultural practices, and other markers of Arab heritage have also been maintained.
+There are other such Persian-speaking Arabs to the east, between Shebergan, Mazar-i Sharif, Kholm and Kunduz living in pockets.
+Their identification as Arabs is based on their unique dialect of Arabic as-well as tribal identity which may in fact point to the 7th and 8th centuries migration to this and other Central Asian locales of many Arab tribes from Arabia in the wake of the Islamic conquests of the region.